Now offering gift cards up to $3,000

 Treating Strep Throat

-We treat strep to decrease symptoms, suppurative complications, the contagious nature of the disease and incidence of acute rheumatic fever.
+We treat strep to decrease symptoms, suppurative complications, the contagious nature of the disease, and the incidence of acute rheumatic fever.
 Acute rheumatic fever is still a problem in many parts of the world.
 Benzylpenicillin really does take that down from 2.8% to 0.2%.
 Rheumatic fever happens about three weeks after the strep infection.

 I don’t think rheumatic fever is a huge deal, but I want to share something with you.
 I think part of enjoying your job is becoming very, very proficient.
 Become so good everyone wants to work with you.
 Become so good at sore throats that everybody wants to consult you for sore throats.